Data Protection

 Salzgrund 67

-Alternatively, you can send inquiries to the following e-mail address:
+Alternatively, you can also use the following e-mail address for your inquiries:

 Datenschutz@salzwerke.de